SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning

 \section{Introduction}

-With the unlabeled dataset, self-supervised learning (SSL) pre-trains encoders on the pretext tasks, e.g., generative learning tasks~\cite{donahue2016adversarial,dumoulin2016adversarially,devlin2018bert,van2016conditional} and contrastive learning tasks~\cite{he2020momentum,chen2020simple,grill2020bootstrap}, and leverage the input data itself as supervision to help encoders learn critical features from the dataset.
-It has been widely applied in almost all types of tasks, e.g., computer vision tasks~\cite{chen2020simple,he2020momentum,grill2020bootstrap}, natural language processing tasks~\cite{devlin2018bert,radford2018improving,yang2019xlnet}, graph learning tasks~\cite{kipf2016variational,grover2016node2vec}, etc. With the pre-trained encoders as the general-purpose feature extractors, end users just need to train classifiers to fulfil various downstream tasks to obtain their desired models with promising performance efficiently~\cite{grill2020bootstrap,devlin2018bert,chen2020simple}.
-Usually, the encoders pre-trained by SSL always require a large amount of data and computation resources.
-For examples, OpenAI trained the CLIP~\cite{radford2021learning} encoder using 432 hours on 592 V100 GPUs based on 400 million public image-text pairs collected from the Internet.
-GPT-3, a NLP model trained using SSL method and with 175B number of parameters, is reported to use 45TB training data and costs 12 million dollars.
+With the unlabeled dataset, self-supervised learning (SSL) pre-trains encoders on the pretext tasks, e.g., generative learning tasks~\cite{donahue2016adversarial,dumoulin2016adversarially,devlin2018bert,van2016conditional} and contrastive learning tasks~\cite{he2020momentum,chen2020simple,grill2020bootstrap}, and leverages the input data as supervision to help encoders learn critical features from the dataset.
+It has been widely applied in almost all types of tasks, e.g., computer vision tasks~\cite{chen2020simple,he2020momentum,grill2020bootstrap}, natural language processing tasks~\cite{devlin2018bert,radford2018improving}, graph learning tasks~\cite{grover2016node2vec}, etc. Generally speaking, there are two scenarios to utilize the encoders pre-trained by SSL.
+One is to deploy the encoders directly as a paid cloud service, e.g., GPT-3~\cite{openai-api}.
+The other, a more popular one, is to utilize the pre-trained encoders as general-purpose feature extractors, thus allowing end users to train classifiers for various downstream tasks and obtain their desired models with promising performance efficiently~\cite{grill2020bootstrap,devlin2018bert,chen2020simple}.
+Usually, a large amount of data and computation resources are needed by SSL to pre-train the encoders.
+For example, OpenAI trained the CLIP~\cite{radford2021learning} encoder using 432 hours on 592 V100 GPUs based on 400 million public image-text pairs collected from the Internet.
+GPT-3, an NLP model trained using the SSL method and with 175B number of parameters, is reported to use 45TB training data and costs 12 million dollars~\cite{GPT3}.